-The proposed bill, known as the Restoring Private Schools Act of 2025, seeks to amend existing laws regarding private, parochial, or church schools in West Virginia.
+The proposed bill, known as the Restoring Private Schools Act of 2025, seeks to amend and reenact sections 18-28-2 and 18-28-3 of the Code of West Virginia, focusing on the regulations governing private, parochial, or church schools.
 Key changes include the removal of specific attendance and health regulations, such as the requirement for a minimum instructional term of 180 days and the maintenance of annual attendance and immunization records.
 Instead, the bill introduces new provisions that require schools to comply with reasonable fire, health, and safety inspections, as well as to establish and update a crisis response plan in accordance with state guidelines.

 Statutes affected: Introduced Version: 18-28-2, 18-28-3